 Thursday I was up and packing at 6 ’cause the loving couple has some weird snoring thing going on.

 We had a quick snack and a few drinks before doing our nightly chores.
 Then we had the best dinner so far of the entire trip.
 I had Pollo (chicken) in a wonderful sauce, Mich had great pasta and Aussie had stuffed peppers.
-Of course I tried everyone’s. they were all good.
-The waitress laughed when I said I wanted a second main as desert.
+Of course, I tried everyone’s meal.
+They were all good.
+The waitress laughed when I said I wanted a second main as dessert.
 (But I wasn’t joking).

 We had heard the region of Galicia was wet but we were thinking mists and the like.
 My water proof shoes just became buckets that held the water in.
 My rain jacket just let the water pass through and my waterproof pack let my sleeping bag get wet.
 You get the picture …

 In Portomarin we booked into the last 3 bunks.
 All upper.
 Mainly we chose the place because Michelle’s pack was shipped there and the had washers and driers.
 All our stuff went in including my sleeping bag.

 After showers and warm clothing we went looking for ponchos.
 Once propery equipped we had a very nice dinner with some Aussies from Melbourne.

 Saturday we had coffee in the nice restaurant in the Alburgue then set out with our new ponchos in a light drizzle.
 It seems true what they said about this stage of the trip.
 All these new pilgrims are crowding our Camino.
 There were dozens of people walking with us all day long.
 The good news is it didn’t rain all day.
 The bad news is my camera spent most if not all day in my bag.